Battle of Gonzales: Prelude

 On September 30, Castañeda reiterated his request for the cannon and was again rebuffed.
 Texians insisted on discussing the matter directly with Ugartechea.
-According to their spokesman, until this was possible "the only answer I can therefore give you is that I cannot now [and] will not deliver to you the cannon".
+According to their spokesman, until this was possible, "the only answer I can therefore give you is that I cannot now [and] will not deliver to you the cannon".
 Castañeda reported to Ugartechea that the Texians were stalling, likely to give reinforcements time to gather.

 In San Antonio de Béxar, Ugartechea asked Dr. Launcelot Smither, a Gonzales resident in town on personal business, to help Castañeda convince the settlers to follow orders.
-When Smither arrived on October 1, he met with militia captain Mathew Caldwell to explain that the soldiers meant no harm if the settlers would peacefully return the cannon.
+When Smither arrived on October 1, he met with militia Captain Mathew Caldwell to explain that the soldiers meant no harm if the settlers would peacefully return the cannon.
 Caldwell instructed Smither to bring Castañeda to the town the following morning to discuss the matter.
 At roughly the same time, Moore called a war council, which quickly voted to initiate a fight.
-It is unclear whether the war council was aware that Caldwell had promised Castañeda safe passage to Gonzales the next morning.
+Whether the war council was aware that Caldwell had promised Castañeda safe passage to Gonzales the next morning is unclear.

 Texians dug up the cannon and mounted it on cart wheels.
 In the absence of cannonballs, they gathered metal scraps to fill the cannon.
 James C. Neill, who had served in an artillery company during the War of 1812, was given command of the cannon.
 He gathered several men, including Almaron Dickinson, also a former US Army field artilleryman, together to form the first artillery company of Texians.
-A local Methodist minister, W. P. Smith, blessed their activities in a sermon which made frequent reference to the American Revolution.
+A local Methodist minister, W. P. Smith, blessed their activities in a sermon, which made frequent reference to the American Revolution.

 As the Texians made plans for an attack, Castañeda learned from a Coushatta Indian that about 140 men were gathered in Gonzales, with more expected.
 The Mexican soldiers began searching for a safe place to cross the river.
-At nightfall on October 1 they stopped to make camp, 7 mi upriver from their previous spot.
+At nightfall on October 1, they stopped to make camp, 7 mi upriver from their previous spot.